 Our Desired Impact

 Working in the garden is the canvas for multiple lessons.
-Students begin with basics lessons in gardening and cooking in our camps and afterschool programming.
-They learn how the food system, the environment, and people interact and affect one another.
-As they move through the program and take on greater responsibility teaching younger participants and coordinating activities in the garden, they learn skills that they can use in their future workplaces, families, and communities.
+Students begin with basics lessons in gardening and cooking in our SEEDlings After-School Enrichment and summer camp programming.
+They learn how the food system, the environment and people interact and affect one another.
+As they move through the program and take on greater responsibility, they learn skills that they can use in their future workplaces, families and communities.

 Outcomes for Short-Term Engagement